 The EPFL Library is the expertise centre in the field of scientific and technical information.
 It provides support to students, researchers and lecturers with their search, assessment, usage, production and dissemination of scientific information.
 The Library proposes numerous services to its patrons ranging from on site or online document supply to tailored publishing support.

 The Acm promotes the study and knowledge of modern architecture, construction and urbanism.
 To this end it collects, conserves and makes available archives left by architects, engineers and firms working in and around construction.
 The Acm has in hand some 200 archives bearing on the period 1850 to the present day.
+(FR only)

 At the smart living lab in Fribourg, the atelier PopUp offers an indoor and outdoor space of several hundred square meters, fully-equipped (woodshop, metalshop, plastershop, paintshop) to carry out research and development projects for the built environment of the future.